 Sometimes, mold spores can contribute to indoor air pollution and cause health issues.
 If your home’s air is making you sick, do not sit idle.
 Do the things we have listed above so that you can breathe in clean air and stay healthy and fresh.

-If you are looking for professional mold inspection, testing or mold removal and restoration services in the Bucks, Montgomery and Philadelphia area counties call Service Team of Professionals (STOP) at 215-430-1290 or 844-777-STOP.
+If you are looking for professional mold inspection, testing or mold removal and restoration services in the Bucks, Montgomery and Philadelphia area counties call STOP Restoration (STOP) at 215-430-1290 or 844-777-STOP.